siddharthyayavaram/CAIRE/README.md

 ## Abstract

 As text-to-image models become increasingly prevalent, ensuring their equitable performance across diverse cultural contexts is critical.
-While prompt-based interventions have been explored to mitigate biases, they often introduce factual inaccuracies or offensive content.
-Despite widespread recognition of these challenges [¹](https://tinyurl.com/yc5jjk64), there is no reliable metric to evaluate **cultural relevance** in generated images.
+Efforts to mitigate cross-cultural biases have been hampered by trade-offs, including a loss in performance, factual inaccuracies, or offensive outputs.
-To address this gap, we introduce **CAIRE**, a novel framework that assesses cultural relevance by grounding images to entities and concepts in a knowledge base for a user-defined set of free-text labels.
-On a synthetically constructed dataset of rare and culturally significant items (*synthetic*), built using proprietary models, CAIRE surpasses all baselines by **28% F1 points**.
+Despite widespread recognition of these challenges, an inability to reliably measure these biases has stalled progress.
+To address this gap, we introduce CAIRE, a novel evaluation metric that assesses the degree of cultural relevance of an image, given a user-defined set of labels.
+Our framework grounds entities and concepts in the image to a knowledge-base and uses factual information to give independent graded judgments for each culture label.

-Additionally, we evaluate text-to-image (T2I) models by:
-- Generating images for culturally universal concepts (*concept-generated*)
-- Retrieving real-world images of the same concepts (*concept-natural*)

-CAIRE achieves Pearson’s correlations of **0.56** and **0.66** with human ratings on these sets, based on a 5-point Likert scale of cultural relevance.
-This demonstrates strong alignment with human judgment across diverse image sources.
+On a manually curated dataset of culturally salient but rare items built using language models, CAIRE surpasses all baselines by *28%* F1 points.
+Additionally, we construct two datasets for culturally universal concepts, one comprising of T2I generated outputs and another retrieved from naturally-occurring data.
+CAIRE achieves Pearson’s correlations of *0.56* and *0.66* with human ratings on these sets, based on a 5-point Likert scale of cultural relevance.
+This demonstrates its strong alignment with human judgment across diverse image sources.

 [Directory structure after setup and running the pipeline](#final-directory-structure)